-Despite your best efforts to protect yourself from possible security threats, you might still end up being a victim; with reports showing that in 2016, there was an attack every 40 seconds.
+Despite your best efforts to protect yourself from possible security threats, you might still end up being a victim; with reports showing there is an attack every 40 seconds.

 Various attacks put your system under risk; one of them is ransomware.

 Ransomware or ransom malware is a form of malware that prevents valid users from accessing a system or a network unless a form of payment is done.
 According to Intermedia, it is the second most significant threat after hardware failure.

 Ransomware varies depending on the level of danger it poses.

 In this type of ransomware, a user will receive a pop-up message notifying them that malware has been discovered in their system, and they have to pay to get rid of it.
 The pop-up messages will continue, but the files within the system mostly remain safe.